-But let's change gears and talk about a few wins shall we, because Max Verstappen has just secured another one of those in the Spanish Grand Prix.
+But let's change gears and talk about some wins shall we, because Max Verstappen has just secured another one of those in the Spanish Grand Prix.
 He got off to a strong start zipping his way to victory for the seventh time this year in a pretty gripping race.
 In the end, he beat out his McLaren rival Lando Norris by only 2.2 seconds.

 And he's not the only one who put on a show because Aussie skaters have done exactly that in Budapest.
-21-year-old Keegan Palmer and 14-year-old Arisa Trew are now one step closer to Paris thanks to these wicked moves at the Olympic Qualifier Series which saw both of them take out gold.
+21-year-old Keegan Palmer and 14-year-old Arisa Trew have now booked their tickets for Paris thanks to these wicked moves at the Olympic Qualifier Series which saw both of them take out gold.
 Gosh, they make it look so easy.